jaysgitaccount/notes/js-notes-2.md

 ## Promises
 A promise:
+- essentially is an object that might produce a value in the future
 - is a placeholder for an async operation.
 - returns a `Promise` object on *execution*, in which you can register callbacks that will be executed on *completion* (success or failure) of the async operation.